 What is a cataract?

-A cataract is a clouding or opacity of the natural lens inside our eye.
-The lens sits in the eye, behind the coloured part of the eye (the iris).
-When cataract develops, the lens prevents light rays passing through or alters the pathway of these rays, resulting in objects not focusing sharply on the retina.
-This degrades the quality of vision.
+A cataract is a clouding or opacity of the crystalline lens inside your eye.
+The crystalline lens is the natural lens that sits in the eye, behind the coloured part of the eye (the iris).
+When cataract develops, the lens prevents light rays passing through or alters the pathway of these light rays, preventing objects that are in our sight from being focused sharply on the retina.
+This degrades the quality of vision and results in blurred vision.

 A cataract does not cause pain or redness of the eye.
 However, if you are struggling to see clearly because of cataract and overusing your facial muscles in response, you may develop some headache over prolonged periods of detailed work.